 Capital Gains Tax Calculator – Stocks & Mutual Funds

 Calculate LTCG and STCG tax on equity, mutual funds and other assets using latest Budget 2026 tax rules.
-Plan your exits with complete tax clarity.
+Plan your taxes using our Income Tax calculator for complete financial clarity.

 Part of our Tax Calculators collection